mitkar241/dsc/networking/networking.md

 ---
 SMTP is the Simple Mail Transfer Protocol.
 SMTP sets the rule for communication between servers.
 This set of rules helps the software to transmit emails over the internet.
 It supports both End-to-End and Store-and-Forward methods.
 It is in always-listening mode on port 25.

-## DNS
----
-DNS is the Domain Name System.
-It is considered as the devices/services directory of the Internet.
-It is a decentralized and hierarchical naming system for devices/services connected to the Internet.
-It translates the domain names to their corresponding IPs.
-For e.g. interviewbit.com to 172.217.166.36.
-It uses port 53 by default.

 ## Router and how is it different from a gateway
 ---
 The router is a networking device used for connecting two or more network segments.
 It directs the traffic in the network.
 It transfers information and data like web pages, emails, images, videos, etc. from source to destination in the form of packets.
 It operates at the network layer.
 The gateways are also used to route and regulate the network traffic but, they can also send data between two dissimilar networks while a router can only send data to similar networks.